CloudKidStudio/PixiFlash/README.md

 * Abutting vector shapes create a small seams which make it possible to see the color underneath (similar to EaselJS)
 * Complex shapes with a negative shape inside of it only render the outer-most shape.
 For example, a donut shape would only render the outer circle and not the hole.
 * Timeline masking doesn't work
+* Cannot "Test Movie" in side of Flash to preview the animation

 ##License